LH-Bench: Skill-Grounded Evaluation of Long-Horizon Agents on Subjective Enterprise Tasks: Experiments

-Both human and VLM judges agree that Claude Code is the top-ranked harness (human WR 81.5\%, VLM WR 69.0\%).
-Codex win rates are closely aligned between human and VLM (34.2\% vs.\ 33.1\%).
-The primary divergence is at position~2: humans rate Codex and Gemini equally (both 34.2\%), while the VLM favors Gemini (47.8\% vs.\ 33.1\%), likely reflecting VLM sensitivity to production-quality dimensions where Gemini performs competitively, whereas human experts weight content accuracy and pedagogical effectiveness more heavily.
+Both human and VLM judges agree that Claude Code is the top-ranked harness (human WR 81.5\%, VLM WR 69.0\%), and Codex win rates align closely (34.2\% vs.\ 33.1\%).
+The main divergence is at position~2: humans rate Codex and Gemini equally, while the VLM favors Gemini, likely because production polish is overweighted relative to content accuracy.
+Pairwise agreement improves from 46.5\% to 52.0\% under 5-point rubrics as finer granularity reduces tie asymmetry (Appendix~\ref{app:human_vlm}).

-Raw pairwise agreement is 46.5\% (3-point) and 52.0\% (5-point); Cohen's $\kappa$ is 0.073 and 0.082 respectively.
-Notably, $\kappa$ \emph{improves} with the 5-point scale, driven by a reduction in tie asymmetry: the VLM produces 74 ties under 3-point rubrics but only 38 under 5-point, closely matching the 36 human ties.
-The 5-point scale also yields the largest agreement gains on the hardest comparisons (Codex vs.\ Gemini: 41.8\% $\to$ 49.5\%; Claude vs.\ Gemini: 40.2\% $\to$ 48.9\%), while the easy comparison (Claude vs.\ Codex) remains stable at 57.6\%.
-System-level concordance on the top-ranked harness, combined with directional alignment on win rates and improved $\kappa$ under finer granularity, validates the VLM-as-judge approach for subjective multimedia evaluation.
-Full per-pair breakdowns are in Appendix~\ref{app:human_vlm}.